GerhardRaven/scheduling-event-model/FrameworkDesignConsiderations.md

 # Concurrency Friendly
 In the above, we outlined that code should be written in a 'concurrency friendly' style.
-Here we detail want this entails:
+Here we detail what this entails:

 * no statics.
 * const interface.